citp/privacy-policy-historical/b/bl/blo/blogster.com.md

 This Privacy Policy shall be governed by Indiana law, without giving effect to any choice or conflict of law provision or rule.

 For deliveries to California addresses, pursuant to California law, BLOGSTER.COM and the customer agree that any and all disputes, claims or controversies arising out of or relating to this Privacy Policy shall be submitted to an arbitrator chosen and paid by BLOGSTER.COM.
 Prior to the arbitration, a period of time shall be allowed for the discovery or exchange of non-privileged information relevant to the dispute.
 The dispute shall be determined by arbitration in the customer's hometown area, before one arbitrator.
 Judgment on the Award may be entered in any court having jurisdiction.
 This clause shall not preclude parties from seeking provisional remedies in aid of arbitration from a court of appropriate jurisdiction.

+For all other disputes between BLOGSTER.COM, it[s] owners and/or employees and you as user of the site, and/or services offered within, and/or provided within this site arising out of use of this site or services offered within this site regardless of the manner of resolution, shall be arbitrated, litigated (tried in a court of law), or otherwise resolved by a tribunal located in Marion County, Indiana.

 ## MODIFICATION OF PRIVACY POLICY

 BLOGSTER.COM reserves the exclusive right, at its discretion, to update, change, modify, add, or remove portions of BLOGSTER.COM and this Privacy Policy.
 The effective date of the latest version of the Privacy Policy, as stated below, indicates the last time the policy was materially modified.
 Checking the effective date below allows the customer to determine whether there have been material modifications since the last time he or she reviewed the policy.

-The Privacy Policy was last materially modified on __________________ 2007.
+The Privacy Policy was last materially modified on November 12, 2008.

 The customer's continued use of BLOGSTER.COM following any change in the Privacy Policy will constitute his or her acknowledgement and acceptance of such change.
 If he or she does not agree to any change, he or she must immediately stop using and accessing BLOGSTER.COM.